Enforceability Of Oral Agreement In India

-Written agreements are any form of agreements, which are reduced to writing, in a particular format.
-It is the set of promises and terms of an agreement, reduced on paper, in simple composition of text, and is express in nature.
-Valid written agreements have a greater evidentiary value in the court of law, since it is easier to peruse and understand.
+Written agreements are any form of agreement, which is reduced to writing, in a particular format.
+It is the set of promises and terms of an agreement, reduced on paper, in the simple composition of text, and is express in nature.
+Valid written agreements have a greater evidentiary value in the court of law since it is easier to peruse and understand.
 It also has easier and greater enforceability in the court of law or in a dispute

 An oral agreement is as equally valid, as a written one.
 The legality, of an oral agreement, cannot be questioned, if it falls under the ambit of the requirements stated in section 10 of the Indian Contract Act, 1872.

 This was substantiated by the Delhi High Court, in the case of Nanak Builders and Investors Pvt.
 Ltd. vs. Vinod Kumar Alag AIR 1991 Delhi 315, whereby the Court held that even an oral agreement can be a valid and enforceable contract.
 Therefore, in the strict sense, it is not essential that a contract must be in writing unless specified by law or the parties themselves contemplate the reduction of terms of the agreement to writing.

 The same was reiterated by the Supreme Court in the case of Alka Bose vs. Parmatma Devi & Ors [CIVIL APPEAL NO(s).
 6197 OF 2000], whereby the Court held that even a sale agreement can be oral and have the same binding value and enforceability, as a written agreement.
 The agreement should be in tandem with the essentials listed in section 10 of the Indian Contract Act, 1872, and thus, will have the equal force of evidentiary value, as a written one.

 Admissibility of Oral Agreement as Evidence